 The ECS exists and is active in your body even if you do not take Medicinal Cannabis, via the body’s production of its own cannabinoids, known as endocannabinoids.
 Endocannabinoids are produced on demand, when needed, and appear to bind with CB1 receptors in the spinal cord to relieve pain.
 They also may bind to CB2 receptors in the body’s’ immune cells to regulate inflammation, which is important in some autoimmune disorders.

 The other main cannabinoid found in the cannabis plant is cannabidiol (CBD).
-Unlike THC, CBD is a non-psychoactive cannabinoid and generally does not cause any negative side-effects.
+Unlike THC, CBD is a non-psychoactive cannabinoid.

 CBD plays a large role in the endocannabinoid system, including enhancing natural levels of endocannabinoids by occupying certain enzymes.